 Having experienced violent and deadly fights and taught the "old school" way, which was often brutal, he emphasizes training safely.
 GM Bobby conducts training for law enforcement officers, martial arts instructors (of all styles), and those individuals who he thinks have attained maturity, discipline and the capacity necessary to learn his art.
 He states, "in my over 40+ years of experience in martial arts, I believe the hardest thing to learn is how to defend, the easiest is how to strike, hit, punch or kick."
 Based on this philosophy he places primary emphasis on defense and the counter.
 His advice to students of all martial arts: "All martial arts have something good to offer, take it, study it, practice it, think about the counter, then it is yours - then one day you will be one of the masters."

 By Itsa Shash

-Personally trained and certified by system founder Grandmaster Bobby Taboada, Guru John Soriano established Balintawak Seattle in 2008, the first Balintawak school in Washington state.
-The original group consisted of a few select individuals that trained out of Guru John's garage.
+Personally trained and certified by system founder Grandmaster Bobby Taboada, Guro John Soriano established Balintawak Seattle in 2008, the first Balintawak school in Washington state.
+The original group consisted of a few select individuals that trained out of Guro John's garage.
 Due to his dedication to the art, hard work, and good example there are now Balintawak schools located all along the I-5 corridor throughout Washington.
-Guru John is the Pacific Northwest Liason to the International Balintawak Organization and an appointed Ambassador for the World Eskrima Balintawak Arnis Federation.
+Guro John is the Pacific Northwest Liason to the International Balintawak Organization and an appointed Ambassador for the World Eskrima Balintawak Arnis Federation.